ckeditor/ckeditor5/packages/ckeditor5-watchdog/docs/features/watchdog.md

 The {@link module:watchdog/watchdog~Watchdog} utility allows you to do exactly that.
 It ensures that an editor instance is running, despite a potential crash.
 It works by detecting that an editor crashed, destroying it, and automatically creating a new instance of that editor with the content of the previous editor.

-It should be noticed that the most "dangerous" places in the API - like `editor.model.change()`, `editor.editing.view.change()`, emitters - are covered with checks and `try-catch` blocks that allow detecting unknown errors and restart editor when they occur.
+Note that the most "dangerous" places in the CKEditor 5 API, like `editor.model.change()`, `editor.editing.view.change()` or emitters, are covered with checks and `try-catch` blocks that allow detecting unknown errors and restart the editor when they occur.

 There are two available types of watchdogs:

-* [editor watchdog](#editor-watchdog) - to be used with a single editor instance,
+* [Editor watchdog](#editor-watchdog) &ndash; To be used with a single editor instance.
-* [context watchdog](#context-watchdog) - to be used when your application uses `Context`.
+* [Context watchdog](#context-watchdog) &ndash; To be used when your application uses the context.

 <info-box>
-	Note: a watchdog can be used only with an {@link builds/guides/integration/advanced-setup#scenario-2-building-from-source editor built from source}.
+	Note: A watchdog can be used only with an {@link builds/guides/integration/advanced-setup#scenario-2-building-from-source editor built from source}.
 </info-box>

 ## Usage